tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/README.md

 To our knowledge(2023-3-9), this is the first public release of a large-scale Q&A dataset for chatgpt.

+😊 Updated on April 12, 2023: We have uploaded the Q&A dataset for GPT-4.

 #  Overview

 To evaluate ChatGPT's ability to answer complex knowledge, we propose an evaluation framework: